Larson wins at Texas for 1st spot in NASCAR’s championship 4

 The 29-year-old Larson, who made his Cup debut in 2013, also won in his previous All-Star race, in 2019 with Chip Ganassi Racing.
 But he missed the big-money exhibition last year and the rest of that season while suspended for using a racial slur during a livestream while in a virtual race when NASCAR was on pause during the pandemic.
 That cost him nearly every sponsor, his seat with Ganassi and nearly his career before Hendrick signed him before this season.

+”We’re going to race for a championship.
+This is crazy,” Larson said.

-Keselowski, whose fourth-place finish was the best among the other playoff drivers, provided the push from behind for Larson on the final restart.
+Keselowski’s fourth-place finish was the best among the other playoff drivers, with Blaney, Elliott and Busch finishing sixth through eighth.

 ”Well, we didn’t need all those yellows,” Keselowski said. ”We needed the long runs to be able to keep them honest.
 We had long-run speed, but the 5 and 24 were just blistering fast on the restart and drove away from me.
 I just wanted some laps to let their stuff wear down.”

 Hamlin was on the outside of a three-wide situation with 20 laps remaining when Blaney made contact with the No. 11 Toyota.
 The tire rub eventually blew, and sent Hamlin into a spin, though he was able to get to pit road and stay on the lead lap.
-Hamlin had more contact later that damaged his splitter.
+Hamlin had more contact later that damaged his splitter and finished 11th.

 ”We just didn’t have a fast enough car, I thought we were probably fifth at best, honestly, and then two wrecks at the end,” Hamlin said. ”This car is destroyed.”